Lanczos algorithm for lattice QCD matrix elements: Conclusions

 \section{Conclusions}

 The Lanczos formalism is a promising new approach to analyzing lattice correlation functions.
 This work demonstrates that the successes of Ref.~\cite{Wagman:2024rid} in spectroscopy extend to the task of extracting matrix elements as well.
-Lanczos matrix element extractions provide useful signals for not only ground-state matrix elements but low-lying excited states as well, with no apparent exponential SNR decay in Euclidean time.
+Lanczos matrix element estimators provide useful signals for not only ground-state matrix elements but low-lying excited states as well, analogous to multi-state fits but without involving statistical fitting.
 Testing in the noiseless case provides strong suggestive evidence that Lanczos estimates provide qualitatively better treatment of excited-state contamination than presently preferred methods.
-In practice, the method is simpler to apply than presently preferred methods: matrix elements are obtained from three-point functions by simply applying change-of-basis matrices computed from two-point functions.
+In practice, the Lanczos method is also simpler to apply: matrix elements are obtained from three-point functions by simply applying change-of-basis matrices computed from two-point functions.
 This requires no statistical modeling or numerical optimization and has few analysis hyperparameters to vary.
 Lanczos methods may therefore permit more reliable determinations of observables whose uncertainties are dominated by excited-state systematics as well as enable applications previously out of reach of the lattice toolkit; it is imperative to deploy them immediately so that their full capabilities may be assessed.